raspberrypilearning/llm-rpi/en/step_3.md

 ```sh
 ollama run [model name here]
 ```
-You will see some progress bars fill up and then be asked to prompt the model.
+You will see some progress bars fill up and then you will be asked to prompt the model.

 ![Animation showing a command line interface with the prompt displaying "pi@raspberrypi:~ $" followed by a command being typed.](images/run_gemma2b.gif)